Altanis/polyquest/README.md

 Stars: Players can reside in stars to regain HP.
     -> Has a corona aligned with the color of the star.
+    -> Has a few shapes in a gravitional orbit.
     -> Star colors follow the HR diagram based on its energy.
         -> Higher "energy" stars impart more health.
     -> Attacking a star gives EXP and reduces the star's health.